alejandrosantanabonilla/pysoftk/_sources/faq.rst.txt

 ==========================

-How should I cite PySoftK?
+How should I cite PySoftK_?
 ----------------------------

 If you find PySoftK useful in your research please cite: